exelix11/mono-nx/README.md

 - Abitrary P/Invoke doesn't work due to the lack of dynamic linking, all native function entrypoints must be defined beforehand and statically linked
 - Any other OS-dependant API that was not mentioned previously will likely not work because it was not explicitly implemented.
 Examples are `Console.Read`, `Console.Clear`, `Process` and many more.

-Also, exiting the interpreter and launching another dll or sometimes homebrew in the same hbmenu session will eventually crash when writing to memory returned by malloc.
+Also, exiting the interpreter and launching another dll or sometimes homebrew in the same hbmenu session will eventually crash.
 I'm not sure why this happens, historically mono has had problems [cleaning up resources](https://github.com/mono/mono/issues/20191) but it could also be an issue related to the homebrew environment.
-I tried to do some debugging but ultimately my workaround is to just terminate the process on exit.
+I tried to do [some debugging](https://github.com/exelix11/mono-nx/blob/master/notes/writeup.md#the-smoke-test) but ultimately my workaround is to just terminate the process on exit.

 ## Included demos

 I prepared a few prebuilt examples in the releases tab:
 - aot_example.nro is a fully self-contained AOT-complied C# application.
-It generates a random number and ask you to guess it
+It generates a random number and asks you to guess it
 - pad_input.dll is a C# program that reads the controls with the native libnx api
 - example.dll is a C# program that shows most of the APIs that are currently implemented
 - explorer_demo.dll is a C# program that shows a file explorer-like GUI using imgui and SDL2.
 This will also work on windows and linux with no code changes if you use [my cimgui fork](https://github.com/exelix11/CimguiSDL2Cross/releases/tag/r2)